The Truth About Sleep Training

 Imagine if you noticed that your pillow was getting to the point that it needed to be replaced, but you didn’t want to get rid of it just yet.
 Your spouse, in a well-meaning gesture, decides to wait until you’re in a deep sleep, then gently lifts your head to remove your old pillow while placing the new pillow under your head.

 Babies are the same.
 If they wake up and find their environment has changed — the arms that held them while they drifted off to sleep are now gone!
 There’s no breast or bottle nearby! — they will have trouble falling back to sleep.
-But if they went into the crib awake and then wake during the night in their crib, they will recognize this cue and go back to sleep.
+But if they wake in the crib and then wake during the night in their crib, they will recognize this cue and go back to sleep.

 Can I really change my child’s sleep habits?